Kraken (roller coaster)

 Kraken is a steel roller coaster at SeaWorld Orlando in Orlando, Florida, United States.
 Manufactured by Bolliger & Mabillard, the ride opened as the second longest floorless coaster in the world on June 1, 2000, with a track length measuring 4177 ft.
 It features a total of seven inversions and reaches a maximum speed of 65 mph.
-The coaster was named after a fictional sea monster of the same name.
+The coaster is themed to a fictional sea monster of the same name, and is located in the Sea of Legends section of the park.
 In late 2016, Kraken underwent a refurbishment and reopened as Kraken Unleashed in June 2017.
-A virtual reality experience was added to the ride, but due to technical difficulties and extensive wait times, the feature was permanently removed the following year.
+A virtual reality experience was added to the ride, but due to technical difficulties and extensive wait times, the feature was permanently removed after only two seasons.

 History

 Kraken (2000–2016, 2018-present)

-In 1999, Six Flags Great Adventure spent $42 million on new attractions including a prototype Floorless Coaster by Bolliger & Mabillard, Medusa (later Bizarro and back to Medusa).
-The immediate popularity of the ride led SeaWorld Orlando and three other amusement parks to announce plans to install Floorless Coasters in 2000; aside from the announcement of Kraken on May 6, 1999, Six Flags Discovery Kingdom announced Medusa, Geauga Lake announced Dominator, and Six Flags Fiesta Texas announced Superman: Krypton Coaster.
-Kraken was announced as costing approximately $18–20 million.
-Kraken's announcement more than one year out from its opening was an attempt by the park to drive international attendance.
+SeaWorld Orlando announced plans to install a floorless coaster in 2000 on May 6, 1999.
+Kraken was originally planned to cost approximately $18–20 million.
+Its announcement more than one year out from its opening was an attempt by the park to drive international attendance.

 Construction for the ride was well underway in January 2000.
 During construction, Superior Rigging & Erection was responsible for erecting the supports and track of the roller coaster.

 On June 1, 2000, Kraken officially opened to the public.
-At the time of opening Kraken held the record for the tallest and longest roller coaster in the state of Florida.
-It held this record until 2006 when Disney's Animal Kingdom opened the 4424 ft Expedition Everest.
+At the time of opening, Kraken held the record for the tallest and longest roller coaster in the state of Florida.
+It held the latter record until 2006 when Disney's Animal Kingdom opened the 4424 ft Expedition Everest.